 In HTML, default styling was built into the browsers because the tagset of HTML was predefined and hardwired into browsers.
 This is still true for XHTML and HTML5 to some extent.
 In other XML, where you can define your own tagset, browsers cannot possibly be expected to guess or know in advance what names you are going to use and what they will mean, so you need a stylesheet if you want to display formatted text.

 Browsers which read XML will accept and use a CSS stylesheet (like the Editor’s Recipes print pages), but you can also use the more powerful XSLT stylesheet language to transform your XML into HTML — which browsers, of course, already know how to display (and that HTML can still use a CSS stylesheet).
 This way you get all the document management benefits of using XML, but you don't have to worry about your readers needing XML smarts in their browsers.

 This transformation is usually done by the document owner, on their server, so you just get the HTML anyway, possibly unaware that it was XML originally.
-But it is also possible to use the (rather limited) built-in XSLT 1.0 transformer in some browsers, and server operators can now also use Saxon CE, which is a downloadable in-browser version of XSLT2, or Saxon JS, which is an in-browser version of XSLT3 (also runs on Node).
+But it is also possible to use the (rather limited) built-in XSLT 1.0 transformer in some browsers, and server operators can now also use Saxon CE, which is an in-browser version of XSLT2, or Saxon JS, which is an in-browser version of XSLT3 (also runs on Node).

 Mike Brown writes: